Rumors from the sea

 Many thanks to all the people involved in the project and mentioned above, as well as Francis Alÿs, Sara Lana, Daniel Godínez Nivón, Erick Meyenberg, Ana Cecilia Medina, Andres Blume, Marie-Christine Cabanas, Samuel Blume, Lionel Sautez, Song Pron Wood Krabi & Sureepan Srimun.

-SITE CONSTRUCTION by Bambugu team
+SITE CONSTRUCTION in Thailand by Bambugu team

 Inhabitants from Khlong Prasong, close to Krabi town, have moved 5 times in the last 30 years, not because of their itinerant lifestyle, but because of coastal erosion.
 A small village close to Bangkok (Ban Khun Samut Chin) is disappearing because of the rising of sea level.
 Those are two examples among others and locals use makeshift bamboo seawalls to break the waves, trying to slow the sea level from rising.